Emmotes/ic_spoilers/docs/season_7.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Ultimate: Blinding Wall of Light**
 > All enemies are pushed back slightly and then a wall of light appears slightly in front of the formation for 15 seconds.
-Enemies that pass through the wall of light take damage and are stunned for 5 seconds.
-They also gain a brilliant white glow under their feet for 30 seconds.
-Enemies with this glow have a 75% chance to miss with all attacks.
+Enemies that pass through the wall of light take damage, are stunned for 5 seconds, and gain a white glow which causes them to miss with 75% of all attacks for 30 seconds.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
-    "description": "All enemies are pushed back slightly and then a wall of light appears slightly in front of the formation for 15 seconds.", "long_description": "All enemies are pushed back slightly and then a wall of light appears slightly in front of the formation for 15 seconds.
-Enemies that pass through the wall of light take damage and are stunned for 5 seconds.
-They also gain a brilliant white glow under their feet for 30 seconds.
-Enemies with this glow have a 75% chance to miss with all attacks.", "damage_modifier": 0.03,
+    "description": "All enemies are pushed back and a wall of light appears in front of the formation for 15 seconds.", "long_description": "All enemies are pushed back slightly and then a wall of light appears slightly in front of the formation for 15 seconds.
+Enemies that pass through the wall of light take damage, are stunned for 5 seconds, and gain a white glow which causes them to miss with 75% of all attacks for 30 seconds.", "damage_modifier": 0.03,
     "damage_types": ["magic"],
     "graphic_id": 10359,